TRPA1 for Pain

 Algomedix is developing a non-opioid, non-addictive, novel TRPA1 antagonist for the treatment of acute and chronic pain.

 Utilizing its novel TRP drug discovery approach and research capabilities, Algomedix is focused on the advancement of a novel, small molecule TRPA1 antagonist for the treatment of pain.
-This product candidate offers the potential for a next-generation analgesic devoid of the addiction and tolerance limitations affecting existing classes of drugs.
+This clinical candidate offers the potential for a next-generation analgesic devoid of the addiction and abuse liabilities, as well as other adverse effects inherent in the opioid class of drugs.

 The effective treatment of both chronic and acute pain is a significant health challenge.
-Existing treatments, including opioids and non-steroidal anti-inflammatory drugs, have significant shortcomings including safety, tolerability, abuse and addiction.
+Existing treatments, including opioids, nonsteroidal anti-inflammatory drugs (NSAIDs), and gabapentanoids have significant shortcomings including safety, tolerability, CNS effects, abuse and addiction.

 TRPA1 Antagonist Advantages